eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 #SBATCH --account=<gid>
 ```
 This will tell SLURM to charge the compute budget of the selected group for the current job.
 In case your username belongs to different projects, you can override the default account using the SLURM flag `-A/--account=` when calling `sbatch` or `salloc`.
 You can do this also adding the line above in your SLURM batch script.

 ---

-## How do I increase the priority of my runs?

-You have likely already reached almost 100% of your budget, whereas the other projects that you mention used less: manually adjusting the priorities is not possible, since it would prevent a fair share of the computing resources among our users.

----